 The simple wristwatch is an accessory that elicits a lot of opinions, often heated ones.
 Whether it’s the style or the features, watch aficionados are never shy about expressing their preferences.
-Perhaps surprisingly, one of the issues that gets watch wearers most heated is how a watch is worn.
+Perhaps surprisingly, one of the issues that get watch wearers most heated is how a watch is worn, specifically why some people prefer to wear it “backward” with the watch face on the bottom of their wrist?

 Wearing a wristwatch with the face on the top of one’s wrist hasn’t always been the norm.
-For many years, across various professions, it was common to wear the watch with the case turned down.
+Across various professions, especially law enforcement and the armed forces, it has been common to wear the watch with the face turned down on the inside of the wearer’s wrist.
 Wearing a watch on the inside of one’s wrist could be convenient and practical.

 This practice has largely fallen out of style, but some people still prefer it.
 In this article, we’ll explore the reasons for wearing a watch on your inner wrist and why some people still do it.